juhkarhu/tsoha-kuvajako/README.md

 The UI has been altered and added some functionality.

+### Tilanne 23.4.2021

+The image is resized before being added to the db.
+You get to the post by clicking the image and the data shown on the profile page has been reworked.

 ### Current status
+Done:
 Users can login (and create accounts), post and comment on other's posts.
+Image is resized before being added to the db.

 TODO:
 Users: deleting posts and comments.
-Admin-status: deleting posts, comments or users.
+Admin: deleting posts, comments and/or users.
 Messages.
-Profile page.

 #### Heroku
 The app can be tested on heroku at: